Mr. Wrong (song)

-"Mr. Wrong" is a song taken from American R&B singer-songwriter Mary J. Blige's album My Life II...
-The Journey Continues (Act 1).
-It features rapper, Drake.
-The song was produced by Jim Jonsin and Rico Love.
-It was released as the album's second official single on October 28, 2011.
+"Mr. Wrong" is a song taken from American R&B singer Mary J. Blige's album My Life II...
+The Journey Continues (Act 1) (2011).
+It features rapper Drake.
+The song was written by Drake, Jim Jonsin, Danny Morris, and Rico Love, while production was helmed by Jonsin and Love.
+The song contains a sample from "Me and Mrs. Jones" (1972) by American singer Billy Paul.
+Due to the inclusion of the sample, Kenneth Gamble, Leon Huff, and Cary Gilbert are also credited as songwriters.
+The song was released as the album's second official single on October 28, 2011.

 Background and release

-In the song, she keeps finds herself attracting the wrong type of man.
+In the song, she keeps finding herself attracting the wrong type of men.
 According to the somber cut, she keeps falling for bad boys despite what her family tells her.
 She sings: "Bad boys ain't no good/ Good boys ain't no fun,". while the Toronto rapper Drake appears and confesses: "Don't it seem like I'm always there when it matters, but missing most of the other time, a terrible pattern."
 The song was debuted by Mary on Angie Martinez's Hot 97 show and released as the second single from her tenth studio album My Life II...
 The Journey Continues (Act 1).